ridvanaltun/eksi-sozluk/README.md

 ## Special Thanks

-I would like to thank the owner of the original `eksi-sozluk` package [@kucukkanat](https://github.com/kucukkanat) for transferring the package's rights to me.
+I would like to thank [@kucukkanat](https://github.com/kucukkanat) the owner original `eksi-sozluk` package for transferring the package's rights to me.

 ## License